Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Distributed data management and processing

 One x 2-hour lab each week

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical

 - Learning Outcomes

-- Discuss the ethical implications and issues associated with big data, and how these may be addressed
+- Discuss ethical implications and issues raised by big data, and how these may be addressed

 - Compare and contrast different software and infrastructural architectures that can be applied to big data management, and choose an appropriate architecture for a given problem

-- Identify and discuss architectural and implementation trade-offs and performance bottlenecks in big data environments
+- Identify and deal with architectural and implementation performance bottlenecks in big data environments